Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 In order for a client to gain authentication, it must send the server a correct set of credentials and the server will send back a JWT or `Jason Web Token` That verifies authentication.
 This token is stored in `localStorage` or `sessionStorage`

-A common pattern is for a login endpoint to exist which takes a payload of username and password and responds with a JWT.
+A common pattern is for a login endpoint to exist which takes a payload of username and and responds with a JWT.
 The server must then pass that token back to the server in the header of ever request from then on, under a key like `Authorization`.
 This will allow access to protected portions of the server.

 Once the client has the token stored, two layers of authentication can be added.
 The first is mentioned above where the client sends the token in the header of the request.
 The other is to create a protected route that will only render if the auth token exists.
 If it does not, it redirects to a public portion of the website.